parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 ```

 ### Formatting Code
-We use clang-format to automatically format the code.
+We use clang-format to automatically format the code cpp code.
 If you have clang-format installed
 locally, you can always execute `make format` or `cmake --build . --target format` from
 your build directory to automatically format the code.